The idea is simple!

 Emily was a quiet 3 year old in a Belgian school.
 Her teacher thought she might need learning support as she never engaged in any classwork, until we came in one day and asked a group of children to group the things.

-At Think with Things we dream of capturing children’s attention and sense of wonder during structured learning.
+At Think with Things we dreamt of capturing children’s attention and sense of wonder during structured learning.
 Not unlike those things in their pockets, encouraging things to become thinking tools in education.

 We not only love things, we also love technology and the wonderful opportunity it gives to organize and plan, spread ideas, connect thoughts, and capture information..